ntaraujo/killer/README.md

 Understand also, despite being not a complete solution, these are the requirements by the tools chosen to proceed with this project.
 Mainly the language and framework.

+The standalone executable:

+Despite requiring less space, it will be decompress every time it is called, slowing down the startup and unallowing any configuration for being saved.
+That is why the recommended way is using the installer `killer-setup.exe`

 ## ⬆️Update

 For updating this app, just download ![[killer-setup.exe](https://github.com/ntaraujo/killer/releases/latest/download/killer-setup.exe)](https://img.shields.io/badge/-the%20newest%20release-blue) and follow with the installation to the same folder used before.

+Is known the hotkey "Ctrl+Shift+K" may not work until the next user logon

 ## 🔧 Contributing